Sathyaraj-dev/reactjs-interview-preparation/README.md

 **Why functional components are better than Class components?**

 In a class component, there are three steps to compile the JavaScript: First, you transform the class into a function, then you render it.
 However, in a functional component, there are only two steps: function definition and rendering.
 This eliminates the need for transforming a class into a function.

+**Prop drilling**

+Prop drilling occurs when a parent component passes data down to its children and then those children pass the same data down to their own children.

+Prop drilling can become a significant pain point as your React application grows in complexity.
+By using the Context API and Hooks, you can avoid prop drilling and create a more maintainable and flexible application.
+With these tools, you can efficiently manage state and ensure a cleaner, more readable codebase.